Sustainable wellbeing workshops

 You’re welcomed with a St John’s Wort infusion, the leaves, foraged over peak summer months enriched by solar energy to boost our creativity.
 St John’s Wort has been known for its protective and visionary qualities since ancient times.
 It’s used in amulets to protect homes and to give strength to those wishing to follow their own path.
 Today this herb is used as a natural antidepressant since it stimulates the production of serotonin and endorphins.

-I then share my personal story and experiences of how I became aware of my behavioural patterns through nature and how this awareness highlighted the healing capacity within all of us to accept our behaviours as part of who we are.
-This insight has had a life-changing effect on me and my overall wellbeing.
+We then share our personal stories and experiences of how we became aware of our behavioural patterns through nature and how this awareness highlighted the healing capacity within all of us to accept our behaviours as part of who we are.
+This insight has had a life-changing effect on all of us and our overall wellbeing.

-You are then invited to think about areas of your life where shifting your perspective may help you become more accepting of yourself, and how you can relate to my story.
+You are then invited to think about areas of your life where shifting your perspective may help you become more accepting of yourself, and how you can relate to our stories.
 There’s no need to share your thoughts with others unless you feel like it.

 You carry these thoughts into our crafting session, starting by selecting a twisted tree branch to work with, the twists representing the unhealed patterns of behaviour in your life.
 We attend to our branches with loving care, sanding them smooth or taking the edge off them.
 This mindful activity aims to help us see our own ‘twists’ in a new light and accept them for what they are.
 It’s soothing in itself and offers an opportunity to interact with others and prepare ourselves for the final self-exploration facilitated through a further craft session that centres on nature.